Show Me A Picture Of A Fisher

 Q: Are fishers dangerous to humans?
 A: Fishers are generally shy and avoid human contact.
 Attacks on humans are extremely rare.

 Q: What is the difference between a fisher and a marten?
-A: Fishers are larger than martens, with darker fur and a more robust body build.
+A: Fishers are larger than martens, with darker fur and a more reliable body build.
 Martens also tend to be more arboreal than fishers.

 Q: What should I do if I find an injured fisher?
 A: Contact your local wildlife agency or a licensed wildlife rehabilitator for assistance.
 Do not attempt to handle the animal yourself, as it may bite or scratch.